Blake-Madden/Wisteria-Dataviz/Axes.md

 Label Stacking
 -----------------------------

-Axes support label stacking, where if any labels overlap each other, then evey other label will be drawn on a second line:
+Axes support label stacking, where if any labels overlap each other, then every other label will be drawn on a second line:

     |